Shynixn/PetBlocks/docs/source/old/contributing/index.rst

 Developer?
 How can I customize PetBlocks?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Take a look at setting up `PetBlocks on your local environment. <https://github.com/Shynixn/PetBlocks#contributing>`__
+Take a look at setting up your personal `PetBlocks workspace. <../api/index.html#setup-your-personal-petblocks-workspace>`__